 Hello there!
 It's me, Kirsten.
 I run the We, The Citizens newsletter.

-I started We, The Citizens in 2018 because I wanted to show that there are tons of issues in Singapore that can be discussed through a human rights lens, and to demonstrate that there is a lot of civil society activity here.
+I started We, The Citizens in 2018 to discuss Singaporean issues through a human rights lens, and also to demonstrate that there is a lot of civil society activity here.
 The "Singaporeans are all politically apathetic" stereotype isn't true!

-With We, The Citizens, I cannot promise you "objective" or "neutral" journalism.
+With We, The Citizens and Altering States, I can't promise "objective" or "neutral" journalism.
 My background, experiences, and politics inform how I see the world, and therefore how I write about it.
 This newsletter is definitely opinionated, but I strive to be fair, open and transparent.
+If you have any corrections, feedback or comments, you can always contact me.

-These are some of the questions that inform my approach to running this newsletter:
+These are some of the questions that inform my approach to this newsletter:

 - What would be useful to readers and subscribers?